2222-09-27

 Trac describes itself as a minimalistic approach for web-based project management systems.
 It is minimalistic from a design perspective.
 Yes.
 But it definitely doesn’t lack any key features.

-However, I have to say that it probably takes quite some time to get a deep understanding of trac’s feature-rich interface.
+However, I have to say that it probably takes quite some time to get a deep understanding of trac’s feature-rich user interface here.

-• written in Python and was initially released 9 years ago (Oct.
+• written in Python and was initially released many years ago (Oct.
 2006)

 • great for tech-savvy software teams looking not only for a bug-tracking solution but for an overall solution for project tracking.^